cvilas/guidance/people/people.md

 - Aim for intellectual diversity with a mix of experts from different domains
 - Request for and review [work samples](work_samples.md) from prospective hires
 - Colocate development team or make it possible to meet in one physical space often.
 Rationale: Fully remote peers struggle to culturally align and collaborate
 - Keep team small.
-Rationale: Minimise payroll cost until revenue.
-Minimise cultural misalignment, cost of communication, latency of decision-making
+Rationale: Minimise payroll cost (atleast until revenue), cultural misalignment, cost of communication, decision-making latency

 ## Leading

 - Follow the [leaders' code](leaders_code.md)
-- Encourage team members to [contribution](oss_contrib.md) to open source projects _we use_
+- Encourage team members to [contribute](oss_contrib.md) to open source projects _we use_
 - Maintain a physical work environment that inspires great work (I need to flesh this out a bit.
 Examples are: clean labs, Artifacts/icons of greatness we wish to emulate or exceed.
 Exact details TBD)